VAMDC/NodeSoftware/doc/source/addit.rst

   local commits for too long but push them frequently instead.
 * Never pull into a dirty tree (i.e. one that has uncommitted changes).
   Commit first, then pull.
 Alternatively read *git help stash*.
+* *Git* trusts you know what you are doing.
+It will allow you to do stupid things, too.
 * Don't panic.
 Yes, git may have a comparably steep learning curve, but it is a powerful tool and all problems can be resolved.